 In the photo above, the pressure reducer valve has a bypass lever on the top.
 This is typically used when filling the loop after initial installation or after a major loop repair such as replacing a circulator pump or other boiler water loop work.
 This lever should be closed when the boiler is in normal operation.
 If the lever is open then the pressure will be too high the pressure relief valve will likely vent and you will have a water spill to clean up.
-If you have pressure problems it is always good to check the pressure reducer valve to start.
+Lastly, if you have pressure problems it is always good to check the pressure reducer valve to start.

 In some cases, if it was installed by a good contractor you will pressure gauges on both sides of the pressure reducer valve so you determine absolutely that the proper pressure is being supplied to the boiler water loop.
 Other areas to when you have pressure problems or too high pressure are the boiler expansion tank.
 With a bladder type expansion tank you need to check to make sure it is properly pressurized with air and that the bladder inside the tank is not broken or busted.
-For steel type expansion tanks make sure the expansion tank is not over filled.
-A steel type expansion tank should be no more than 2/3rds to 3/4’s full to work properly.
+For steel type expansion tanks make sure the expansion tank is not overfilled.
+Finally, a steel type expansion tank should be no more than 2/3rds to 3/4’s full to work properly.

-For more information on hydronics click here.
+Furthermore, for more information on hydronics click here.

 Pressure Reducer Valves for Hydronics